 To be safe, spray the cooking surface while it's cool and no flames are in sight.
 Any sprays that do contain this flammable hydrocarbon should specify so on the label.
 For the healthiest and safest choices, look for ones that do not.

 Pump It Yourself

-Instead of artificial chemicals creating the pressure to release the oil -- you press a button that pumps the oil into a cylinder.
+Instead of artificial chemicals creating the pressure to release the oil — you press a button that pumps the oil into a cylinder.
 Increased internal pressure in the cylinder releases the oil in small spritzes onto your pan or baking dish.

 Whether you fill a reusable pump or opt for commercial sprays, choose olive oil.
 Olive oil is high in monounsaturated fats, which are linked to healthier cholesterol ratios, according to an April 2018 article published by Nutrition, Metabolism & Cardiovascular Diseases.

 If you fill your own pump, go one step further and choose virgin or extra-virgin oil, which contain antioxidants called polyphenols, which may fight inflammation in the body.